-The 127-80 is furnished fully factory-assembled including all control line tubing.
+The 127-3 is furnished fully factory-assembled including all control line tubing.

-- 1. Install the 127-80 at the appropriate point in the loading system, observing the following: - (a) Before installing the valve, make sure there is no foreign material inside the valve. - (b) Make sure all tubing connections are secure. - (c) For ease of maintenance service of the valve, it is recommended that an isolation valve be installed upstream of the valve. - (d) For performing startup adjustments, it is recommended that a pressure gauge of the appropriate range be installed downstream of the valve. - 2.
-Wire the solenoid into the electrical control system (electric deadman, Skully system, etc.) Make sure that the wiring and conduiting is appropriate for hazardous locations.
+- 1. Install the 127-3 at the appropriate point in the loading system, observing the following: - (a) Before installing the valve, make sure there is no foreign material inside the valve. - (b) Make sure all tubing connections are secure. - (c) For ease of maintenance service of the valve, it is recommended that an isolation valves be installed upstream and downstream of the valve.